 The Board of Directors has established a standing Audit Committee currently composed of three non-employee directors, Messrs.
 Jorden, Richman and Seaman, each of whom the Board has determined is "independent" within the meaning of SEC rules and regulations and NASDAQ listing standards.
-The Audit Committee selects, on behalf of our Board, an independent public accounting firm to audit our financial statements, discusses with the independent auditors their independence, reviews and discusses the audited financial statements with the independent auditors and management, and recommends to our Board whether the audited financials should be included in our Annual Report to be filed with the SEC.
+The Audit Committee selects, on behalf of our Board, an independent public accounting firm to audit our financial statements, discusses with the independent auditors their independence, reviews and discusses the audited financial statements with the independent auditors and management, recommends to our Board whether the audited financials should be included in our Annual Report to be filed with the SEC, and oversees management's identification, evaluation, and mitigation of major risks to Opexa.
 The Board has determined that Messrs.
 Jorden and Seaman each qualifies as an "audit committee financial expert" as defined in SEC rules and regulations and also possesses the financial sophistication and requisite experience as required under NASDAQ listing standards.